TrevorSmale/Notes/WEB/WASM.md

 WASM is treated like a compilation target wherein a codebase made with many different languages eg. C++ + RUST can compile to .WAT.
 For example the entire AutoCAD codebase was compiled to Web Assembly and works perfectly within a browser.

+## WAPM.io

+A repository of WebAssembly apps and libraries.
+One can easily created and upload a library tied to ones account for broad distribution and reuse.